Our new digital system and ways of volunteering are live

 An archery permit is required for all archery activities taking place; except when using children’s toys or soft archery equipment specifically designed to be led by activity leaders without any formal qualification.

-Shooting at targets representing human beings or animals is not permitted as a part of any Scout activity, nor on property owned or leased by, or used in the name of the Scout Movement (including Archery Tag and other combat style archery activities ).
+Shooting at targets representing human beings or animals is not permitted as a part of any Scout activity, nor on property owned or leased by, or used in the name of the Scout Movement (including Archery Tag and other combat style archery activities).

 Compound bows: A compound bow is a mechanically aided bow that will have cables and cams (pulleys) to draw and release the bowstring.

 Toys: A toy will likely have a manufacturer’s warning label informing the user that it is a toy, whilst archery equipment might have a manufacturer’s warning label to warn that it is not a toy.
-If the user is unsure they should consult their local Archery Adviser for a definite answer.
+If the user is unsure they should consult their local Archery Assessor for a definite answer.

 Soft archery: Uses equipment specifically designed to be led by activity leaders without any formal qualification, consisting of low poundage bows and rubber/sucker tip arrows.
 This does not include steel tip arrows.

-The adventurous activity permit scheme is designed to ensure that only people with the relevant skills and experience lead adventurous activities for young people.
+The Adventurous Activity Permit Scheme is designed to ensure that only people with the relevant skills and experience lead adventurous activities for young people.
 Therefore all activities classed as adventurous can only be led by someone holding the appropriate permit.

 There are two levels of permit available for archery.
 These are: